 A proposed schematic plan for the third track is shown in Figure 1-10.
 Appendix 1-A contains detailed track alignment drawings.
 Appendix 1-B provides aerial photographs showing the LIRR ROW.
-Between Floral Park and Roslyn Road in Mineola, the new track location is proposed south of the existing alignment within the existing LIRR ROW.
-The proposed track alignment would then shift to the north side of the existing tracks east of Roslyn Road in
+Between Floral Park and Roslyn Road in Mineola, the new track location 'would be south of the existing alignment within the existing LIRR ROW.
+The proposed track alignment would then shift to the north side of the existing tracks east of Roslyn Road in Mineola, and would continue to just east of Carle Place Station near the western limit of the Village of Westbury, all within the existing ROW.
+The entire alignment would gradually shift to the south between Carle Place and Westbury Station, connecting to the existing tracks and providing a new track south of the existing alignment at Westbury Station.
+East of Westbury Station, the new third track would gradually shift to the north, crossing underneath the existing Grand Boulevard bridge and tying into an existing siding track located west of Hicksville Station.
+On the east end of Hicksville Station, an additional crossover track (between the southern tracks) would be installed to provide greater train capacity in and out of the station, again, all within the existing ROW.